rotundasoftware/modui-base/README.md

 } );
 ```

 The modui suite is written in ES6 and must be transpiled with a tool like WebKit or Browserify to be used with older browsers.
-At Rotunda we use [cartero](https://github.com/rotundasoftware/cartero) to further support UI componentization of our large multi-page web applications.
+(At Rotunda we compile our assets with [cartero](https://github.com/rotundasoftware/cartero) so we can easily reuse our UI components in large multi-page web applications.)

 **Table of contents**
 - [modui-base](#modui-base)